ec-jrc/lisflood-lisvap/3_2_LISVAP_settingsfile/index.md

 The purpose of the settings file is to link variables and parameters in the model to in- and output files (maps, time series) and numerical values.
 In addition, the settings file can be used to specify several *options*.

-It's convenient to download the [XML template](https://raw.githubusercontent.com/ec-jrc/lisflood-lisvap/master/settings_tpl.xml) that is shipped with source code and start from there instead of writing the settings file completely from scratch.
+It's convenient to download the [XML template](https://raw.githubusercontent.com/ec-jrc/lisflood-lisvap/master/settings_tpl.xml) that comes with source code and start from there instead of writing the settings file completely from scratch.

 In order to use the example, you should make sure the following requirements are met: